 Another reason for our conclusion is that LECG's approach to estimating the external benefits is a marginal approach.
 Under this approach, an increase in the external accident cost associated with extra car travel will only exist when the addition of extra car journeys increases the average external cost of accidents for all journeys.

 A paper produced by the Bureau of Transport and Regional Economics (BTRE) in 2005 discusses the various approaches to valuing the external cost of accidents.
-While the paper concludes that the estimation of accident externalities is complex and requires more research, it notes that marginal approaches are more sophisticated than the alternatives, which tend to oversimplify the situation.66 The paper also lends support to LECG's view that the overall impact of increasing road use on external accidents is unclear.67
+While the paper concludes that the estimation of accident externalities is complex and requires more research, it notes that marginal approaches are more sophisticated than the alternatives, which tend to oversimplify the situation.
+The paper also lends support to LECG's view that the overall impact of increasing road use on external accidents is unclear.
+The paper notes that rate of accidents is influenced by the number of 'vehicle passings' (essentially, the number of cars on the road) and the severity is influenced by vehicle speed - these two factors work in opposite directions as increased traffic tends to reduce vehicle speed.

 Overall, while we recognised that the results of LECG's analysis may not be what many stakeholders expected, we consider that LECG's approach was reasonable and likely to be the most appropriate method for the purpose of setting fares.
-Therefore, we have accepted LECG's recommendation and made a draft decision not to include a value for avoided road accidents costs in the estimated value of the external benefits of bus services.
+Therefore, we have accepted LECG's recommendation and made a final decision not to include a value for avoided road accidents costs in the estimated value of the external benefits of bus services.

-65 BusNSW submission, 1 July 2009, p 6, NCOSS submission, 16 July 2009, pp 4-6.
+&lt;sup>72 BusNSW submission, 1 July 2009, p 6, NCOSS submission, 16 July 2009, pp 4-6, APT submission, 8 November 2009, WSCC comments at public hearing, pp 22-23.

-66 Bureau of Transport and Regional Economics External Accident Costs of Motor Vehicles Revisited, Staff paper given by Lyn Martin to the 28th Australasian Transport Research Forum, September 2005.
+&lt;sup>73 Bureau of Transport and Regional Economics External Accident Costs of Motor Vehicles Revisited, Staff paper given by Lyn Martin to the 28th Australasian Transport Research Forum, September 2005.